-See all the details for Antigua and Barbuda's reopening
+See all the details for Armenia reopening for tourism

-Canadians will have to fill out an online health declaration form and upload a negative covid PCR test 72 hours before boarding.
-This way, no test needs to be done upon arrival.
+Canadians will have to fill out an online health declaration form, purchase Aruba specific Covid-19 insurance and upload negative covid PCR test results 4 – 72 hours before boarding.

 Here is everything you need to know about Aruba reopening for Canadian tourists.

-Barbados is reopening for Canadian tourists with the first direct flights coming July 12th from Toronto on Air Canada.
+Barbados reopened for Canadian tourists with the first direct flights coming in December from Toronto on Air Canada.

 Read all the details about Barbados reopening for tourism